backpackcloud/captain-hook/README.md

 Events are a simple structure composed by:

-- `type`: what differentiates this event from other events
+- `name`: what differentiates this event from other events
 - `labels` (optional): a set of labels that can be used for filtering if you need to be more specific than just a type
 - `title` (optional): the title of this event, it will be used for notification purposes
 - `message`: the message that describes this event, used for notifications